d33pak-singh/autocomplete_app/README.md

 Here `AUTOCOMPLETE_APP_BACKEND` is name of the container which has php and laravel running on it.
 You can also crosscheck this with `docker ps` command.

 ### Step 6
-If everything works as expected, you will be able to access the app by opening the following url in your browser:  [http://localhost:3000](http://localhost:3000).
+If everything works as expected, you will be able to access the app by opening the following url in your browser:  [http://localhost:3000]
+(http://localhost:3000).
 Here you'll get to see the home page where we have our search bar in the header.
-API calls will be made to fetch the result against entered search query.
-The fetched data is saved using Reducer so that on next same query search data can be served from reducer store rather than making a new API call again.
-Debouncing is also used to limit the number of API calls on each key press.
+You can start typing in this search bar and API calls will be made to fetch the result against entered search query.
+The fetched data is saved using Reducer to ensure that if user make a similar search we can show result from our cached data.
+This will reduce the overhead of api calls in case of similar search query.
+Debouncing is also used to limit the number of API calls on each key press and api will be called after 500ms once user stopped typing.

 ![](https://i.ibb.co/X3j291Y/demo.gif)

 ## API methods
 There is only one endpoint exposed and the endpoint follow a URL pattern like this: `/api/v1/` + `controller`. `v1` is added to give versioning to the api.

-For this assignment, I have create one controller called `people` and one method using can be accessed by the endpoint `/api/v1/people`.
+For this assignment, I have created one controller called `people` and one method using can be accessed by the endpoint `/api/v1/people`.

 URL | Query | Method | Description |
 --- | --- | --- | ---
 api/v1/people | query=xxxx  | GET | Returns list of all people with matching name  |

-Also as per the asked requirement here is a example CURL command using which one can run to fetch data:
+Also as asked in the assignment here is a example CURL command using which one can run to fetch data:
 ```
   curl -X GET \
     http://127.0.0.1:8080/api/v1/people?query=Deepak \